we-taper/Draft/README.markdown

     Here is the notes of Preskill's **Quantum Computation** course in Caltech.
 It is very ineresting.
 I focus on the part of quantum Information theory.

+10. Group Theory in Physics

+    Here is the course taught by Professor Fei Ye, about group theory's application in physics.
+This course, although is targeted at graduate level, is quite elemetary from a mathematical perspective.
+    However, my notes will contain the occasional sparking intuition that I got from Fei Ye's lecture, which is certainly not contained in the textbook.